libp2p/js-libp2p/OKR.md

 - Error handling is done correctly and error codes are part of the API - @jacobheun
 - libp2p and libp2p-switch become full state machines - @jacobheun
 - libp2p has a network visualization tool - @vasco-santos
-- js-libp2p has a daemon with a RPC API and a client library
+- js-libp2p has a daemon with a RPC API and a client library - @jacobheun
-- We get the RPC API standardised so that go-libp2p and rust-libp2p can implement it as well
+- We get the RPC API standardised so that go-libp2p and rust-libp2p can implement it as well - @jacobheun
-- Write the first set of interop tests that tests
+- Write the first set of interop tests that tests - @jacobheun

 **libp2p is seen as the go to p2p networking stack**